rism-digital/rism.info/international/working-groups/austria/wilhering/home.en.md

 ## Events: RISM Practicum at the University of Vienna

  ![Quelle: schubert-online.at](/resources-old-website/workgroups-images/csm_Winterreise_7629d31da9.jpg)

-Archival Practicum in Musicology - Database of the Répertoire International des Sources Musicales (RISM) at the Institut für Musikwissenschaft

 “Gute Nacht” von Franz Schubert

 Archival Practicum in Musicology - Database of the Répertoire International des Sources Musicales (RISM)